opencv/opencv/modules/ml/doc/neural_networks.rst

 size reaches a limit.
 Besides, the larger networks are trained much longer than the smaller ones, so it is reasonable to pre-process the data, using
-:ref:`PCA::operator ()` or similar technique, and train a smaller network on only essential features.
+:ocv:func:`PCA::operator ()` or similar technique, and train a smaller network on only essential features.

-Another feature of MLP's is their inability to handle categorical data as is.
+Another MPL feature is an inability to handle categorical data as is.
 However, there is a workaround.
 If a certain feature in the input or output (in case of ``n`` -class classifier for :math:`n>2` ) layer is categorical and can take